Its Pruning Season for Deciduous Plants! Here’s What You Need to Know

 The new year is here!
 That means people are making resolutions on everything from losing a few pounds, to taking night classes, to finally cleaning out the attic.
 At Washington Tree Experts, we believe in setting new expectations and goals as we enter the New Year.
 For us, this time of the also year means something else: it’s pruning season!
 Start maintaining your tree health this year by scheduling pruning in your area.

 Pruning is when you cut away excess hangings and branches from trees to help them flourish.
 This is a common practice for a variety of plants and shrubs.
 Beyond just aesthetic value, pruning trees has huge benefits for your tree’s overall health including reduced risk for disease, better growth, and longer life.
 It can also affect a plant’s flowering, affect the direction of growth, fruit production, and a variety of other aspects of tree health.

 Why should I prune my trees?

-Why is now the time to prune deciduous plants?
+Why is the beginning of the year the right time to prune deciduous plants?

 How can I schedule pruning in my area?